I am a Homaker (May 2019)

-In this exhibition called I am a Homaker, Kecya displays crystalized remnants of her artwork that was created over the past four years.
+In this exhibition called I am a "Homaker," Kecya displays crystallized remnants of her artwork created over the past four years.
 In this body of work, the subjects of home-making and inhabiting home served as a medium for all of her investigations.

-When I reflect on my stay in Kecya's guest room-installation from House as a Mirror, the first memory that arises is the way my dreams became more vivid and profound when I slept.
+When I reflect on my stay in Kecya's guest room-installation from House as a Mirror, the first memory that arises is how my dreams became more vivid and profound when I slept.
 The depth of my sleep was like freshwater for the mind.
 It was as if my mind had just bathed in a clear crystal pool and showered under a waterfall.
-The room itself emphasizes the formless spaciousness of sky.
-Light is channeled and refracted by little sculptures made by crystallized salt and glass.
+The room itself emphasizes the ethereal spaciousness of the sky.
+Light is channeled and refracted by miniature sculptures of crystallized salt and glass.
 Then, depending on where the sun is throughout the day, the light does a delicate dance on the skyscape colors throughout the room.
 The blue colors provoke warm ease throughout my body.
-Overall, it was a sensorial immersion that inspired in me an experience of formlessness through artistic form.
+Overall, it was a sensorial immersion that inspired me to experience formlessness through artistic form.

-In the second year, Embryo Lab was created with the intention of sharing the Artcura practices.
-Seven women were invited to create a single body of work, in an immersive space.
-Here Kecya shared an open source of information related to healing spaces and body awareness.
-An important aspect of this was the element of collaboration.
+In the second year, Embryo Lab was created to share the Artcura practices.
+A team of female artists and guests were invited to create a single immersive body of work.
+Here Kecya shared an open source of information about healing spaces and body awareness.
+An essential aspect of this was the element of collaboration.
 This was highlighted throughout the six months of the guided lab.
-During this time of art residency, Babalawo Satya hosted several events, including immersive exhibitions, overnight stays and long-term guests in working labs.
+During this art residency, the House hosted several events, including immersive exhibitions, overnight stays, and long-term guests in working labs.

-In this last exhibition, you are about to enter, we invite you to experience the sacred entity of space.
-This home is created as a refuge that is dedicated to inner growth and creation.
-I am a Homaker is the nectar of living art in space.
-With it, Kecya and Ryan are closing a chapter and evolving to a new phase, Casa de Lumi right across the Golden Gate Bridge, in Mill Valley.
+In this last exhibition you are about to enter, we invite you to experience the sacred entity of a place in space.
+This home is a refuge.
+I am a Homaker is the nectar of living art.
+Kecya and Ryan are closing a chapter and evolving to a new phase, Casa de Lumi, right across the Golden Gate Bridge in Mill Valley.